icra/waterbase-uwwtd/src/2-web/README.txt

 "http://localhost/waterbase-uwwtd/src/2-web/"

-and the web platform that reads the database will load.
+and the web platform that reads the sqlite database will start loading.